Think You Are Having a Stroke – STOP-CALL 9-1-1

 The warning signs of STROKE – Act F.A.S.T

 - Facial drooping

 New Sign of a Stroke—–Stick out Your Tongue!

 Patients transported by ambulance to the hospital have better outcomes than those brought in by family members.
 EMS crews have the ability to notify the hospital of a potential stroke, mobilizing the stroke team before the patient even arrives.
-Think of it as a Disney Fast Pass for stroke treatment!

 Hamilton Medical Center’s primary stroke center program has earned the Gold Seal of Approval for healthcare quality.
 The Joint Commission on Accreditation of Healthcare Organizations awarded Hamilton Medical Center Disease-Specific Care Certification for its primary stroke center.

 To earn this distinction, a disease management program undergoes an extensive onsite evaluation review by a team of Joint Commission reviewers once every two years.
 The program is evaluated against Joint Commission standards through an assessment of a program’s processes, the program’s ability to evaluate and improve care within its own organization and interviews with patients and staff.